 Don’t blame a clown for acting like a clown.
 Ask yourself why you keep going to the circus.~ Unknown

 Sometimes we keep going to the circus because we don’t realize that’s where we are.
 Someone recently asked, “what would you tell a person going through a divorce?”
 My answer: Knowledge is power.
 Seek to learn about empaths, narcissists, parental alienation syndrome, and intermittent reinforcement.
 The need for this information does not just apply in a marriage either.
 It can be helpful with a parent, boss, priest, sibling or others who cause you damage but do so in ways most of us do not recognize, understand or know how to protect against.
-I was divorced almost 18 years ago and it was only in the past two years that I have learned of such things and that my own personal healing has been extraordinarily accelerated as a result.
+It was only in the past two years that I have learned of such things and that my own personal healing has been extraordinarily accelerated as a result.

 Chances are, if you’re reading this article, you are someone who tries to help others.
 Empaths do this.
 In fact, we have a hard time accepting that there are people who aren’t filled with love and light.
 The hard truth is that there are predators out there who lack character, empathy, compassion and conscience.
 We know this but we don’t expect them to be our spouse, parent or neighbor.
 Empaths are so committed to helping, we often become ill when faced with a narcissist which is what we are most likely to attract into our life.
 Empaths are conscientious, loyal and patient.
 We invest in the lives of others and seek deep emotional bonds.
 We assume everyone has the same good intentions we have and that we will not get hurt.
 The biggest mistake we make is assuming that everyone is working toward the good of others, often giving manipulators the benefit of the doubt, becoming targets and then blaming ourselves.